Forward Primal-Dual Half-Forward Algorithm for Splitting Four Operators: Conclusion

 \section{Conclusion}

-In this article, we have introduced an algorithm to find zeros of the sum of a maximally monotone operator, a maximally monotone operator composed with a linear operator, a Lipschitzian operator, and a cocoercive operator.
-On each iteration, our method split all the operators involved in the problem.
-In specific scenarios where the Lipschitzian operator is absent or when the linear composite term is absent, our method reduces to the Condat-V\~u algorithm or to the Forward-Backward-Half-Forward algorithm (FBHF), respectively, with their respective step-sizes.
+In this article, we have introduced an algorithm to find zeros of the sum of a maximally monotone operator, a maximally monotone operator composed with a linear operator, a Lipschitz operator, and a cocoercive operator.
+On each iteration, our method splits all the operators involved in the problem.
+In specific scenarios where the Lipschitz operator is absent or when the linear composite term is absent, our method reduces to the Condat-V\~u algorithm or to the Forward-Backward-Half-Forward algorithm (FBHF), respectively, with their respective step-sizes.
 We have also presented applications in multivariate monotone inclusions and saddle point problems.
-To conclude, we have compared the proposed method with existing methods in the literature in image deblurring problems.
-In this particular example, we were able to notice some numerical advantages of our method.
+To conclude, we have compared the proposed method with existing methods in the literature in image deblurring problems. {In this numerical example, we observed numerical advantages of the proposed method over existing methods in the literature.
+These advantages are mainly due the fact that the proposed method allows for larger step sizes.
+Future work arising from this manuscript includes, for example, studying the backtracking versions of the algorithm (similar to the backtracking versions of FBF and FBHF \cite{BricenoDavis2018,Tseng2000SIAM}) and their convergence rates in primal-dual optimization problems.}